-Northampton widow walking 1,000 miles in memory of husband
+Northampton widow walks 1,000 miles in memory of husband

 "He loved his family, loved walking, loved the Saints and was just a kind gentle man," Mrs Gosling said.

-After losing her husband in September 2020 to multiple myeloma, a type of bone marrow cancer, she said although her whole family, friends and neighbours were there for her "it wasn't enough".
+After losing her husband in September 2020 to multiple myeloma, a type of bone marrow cancer, she said although her whole family, friends and neighbours were there for her, "it wasn't enough".

 "Sitting indoors all day - it just makes you feel worse," she said.